 What Can You Do With a College Degree in Justice Administration?

 A graduate of a justice administration degree program might go to work in a variety of work settings, including the military, U.S. embassies abroad, the prison system, and social service agencies.
 They might work as security directors, law enforcement officers, parole officers, child welfare caseworkers, or in other related occupations.
-The following are descriptions of some jobs that one might be eligible for with a college degree in justice administration (some may required advanced degrees):
+Here are a few examples:

 Police Officers who work in municipal police departments of towns, villages, rural areas, and other small communities must usually maintain general duties of law enforcement.
 They must patrol regularly and respond to calls.
 Police officers who work in larger police departments are usually responsible for more specified duties in more specified locations.
 In a large urban area, for example, a police officer may be assigned to a particular neighborhood where he or she is expected to build relationships with local residents.
 A police officer may also be specifically assigned to a business district of a major urban center.
 While on shift, police officers may need to identify, track, and arrest people suspected of engaging in criminal activity.
 Police officers at all levels and in all locations must maintain written reports and records about their job activities.